 1999 In 1999, police continued to respond to violent actions by rebel groups against government forces and civilians with summary executions.

-Total: Approximately 9,000 people have been killed as a direct result of the conflict in the last 20 years, the majority in the last decade.
+Total: At least 9,000 people have been killed as a direct result of the conflict in the last 20 years.

 2012 The South Asia Terrorism Portal (SATP) database reports 368 deaths: 118 militants, 104 security force personnel, and 146 civilians.
 These figures compare to reports of 602 deaths in 2011: 199 militants, 128 security force personnel, and 275 civilians.

 Other sources suggest the following ranges of mortality figures for 2012:

 2011 According to South Asia Terrorism Portal, the fatalities in 2011 included 275 civilians, 128 troops, and 199 Naxalites for a total of 602 fatalities.

 2010 According to Crisis Watch and various news sources, between 500 and 600 people were killed this year.
 Of those killed, approximately 366 were civilians, 188 were government troops (including police) and 27 were Naxalites.
 According to South Asia Terrorism Portal and government sources, over 1,000 deaths occurred in the conflict this year.
 This includes 277 security forces, 277 Naxalites, and more than 600 civilian.

 2009 The South Asia Terrorism Portal reported 998 killed in the conflict: 392 civilians, 312 security forces and 294 rebels.

 2008 South Asia Terrorism Portal’s fatality count across the six states that saw the majority of the fighting (Bihar, Orissa, Jharkhand, Maharashira, Chhattisgarh, and Andhra Pradesh) was 794.
 This included 399 civilians, 221 security force personnel and 174 insurgents.